Towards a Quantitative Theory of Digraph-Based Complexes and its Applications in Brain Network Analysis: Directed Flag Complexes of Digraphs

 \subsubsection{Geometric Simplicial Complexes}

-One can associate to any abstract simplex $\sigma$ a \textit{geometric simplex}, which is the convex hull\footnote{The convex hull of a subset $S \subseteq \mathbb{R}^{n}$ is the intersection of all convex sets containing $S$.} of the vertices of $\sigma$ in the Euclidian space.
+One can associate with any abstract simplex $\sigma$ a \textit{geometric simplex}, which is the convex hull\footnote{The convex hull of a subset $S \subseteq \mathbb{R}^{n}$ is the intersection of all convex sets containing $S$.} of the vertices of $\sigma$ in the Euclidean space.
 More formally:

 \begin{definition} Let $v_{0}, ..., v_{k}$ be $k+1$ distinct points in $\mathbb{R}^{n}$.
 We say that $\{ v_{0}, ..., v_{k}\}$ is an \textit{affinely independent set} if for real numbers $a_{0},...,a_{k}$ such that $\sum_{i=0}^{k} a_{i}v_{i} = 0$ and $\sum_{i=0}^{k} a_{i} = 0$, then $a_{0} =... = a_{k} = 0$.
 If $\{ v_{0}, ..., v_{k}\}$ is an affinely independent set of points in $\mathbb{R}^{n}$, the \textit{geometric simplex} spanned by it is the set